-WSY was a 500-Watt AM radio station operated by Alabama Power Company in the early 1920s.
+WSY was a 500-Watt AM radio station operated by Alabama Power Company in the early 1920s in Birmingham, Alabama.
 It was Alabama's first licensed radio station, and the 127th in the United States.
 The slogan of the WSY station was "We Serve You".

 By the fall of that year, the station was so successful Alabama Power faced having to hire employees dedicated solely to running the station.
 The company opted instead to get out of the radio business.
 Alabama Power produced its final broadcast on November 6 and the station's equipment and license was donated to Alabama Polytechnic Institute (known as Auburn University today), which had launched a radio program with its own station WMAV in September 1922.

 WSY's equipment, however, was already obsolete and of little use to WMAV.
 Rather than disappoint their supporters, the College's Extension Service and Department of Electrical Engineering voted to purchase a modern 1000-watt Western Electric transmitter.
 Two 200-foot towers were erected adjacent to the new radio building and a studio was outfitted on the 3rd floor of Comer Hall.
 The new station was dubbed WAPI, and its first broadcast featured an in-studio announcer reading telegraphed updates from the school's September 1925 football game at Birmingham-Southern College.
 (For more details on the history of radio at Auburn University check out the two articles under Menu at the top of the page, then click the Radio History tab.)